 It was a large enclosed quadrangular area comprising of a ‘kitchen’ with a series of masonry ovens (bhatti) and hearths (chūlhā).
 This cooking area was located on the north-eastern corner.
 A series of platforms and corridors lined the northern and southern sides of the quadrangle.
 A few chambers were built on the eastern side adjoining the Royal Kārkhāna.

-From the south a staircase connected this Kitchen to the roof of the Dįwān-i ām from where the cooked food and beverages were taken to the Daulatkhāna and the ābdārkhāna (Beverage House) from where after being further tested it was laid before the Emperor or taken to the Royal Haram.
+From the south a staircase connected this Kitchen to the roof of the Dįwān-i ām from where the cooked food and beverages were taken to the Daulatkhāna and the ābdārkhāna (Beverage House) from where after being further tested the food was laid before the Emperor or taken to the Royal Haram.

 A triple layered platform is also constructed in the middle of the Kitchen courtyard.
 Was this the place from where the Royal Chef supervised?